 What are the disadvantages of using Trello?

 Trello’s simplicity is absolutely a strength and makes it an excellent choice for freelancers, contractors, and small teams.
-The flip side of this is that for large teams and enterprise-level organizations, it can be challenging to manage dozens of projects and hundreds of employees with this project management tool.
+The flip side of this is that for larger teams and enterprise-level organizations, it can be challenging to manage dozens of projects and hundreds of employees with this project management tool.

 Another drawback commonly cited by users is that, at times, when overseeing various workspace boards, pertinent information can get lost in a deluge of notifications.
 When individual updates come from many different sources, project progress can be hindered as team leaders struggle to stay on top of every board, list, and team member.